mauricio-b-mossi/Notes/CSharp/Basics.md

 ```

 Just like field initialization `string name = "Jose";`, you can initialize properties `public string Name{get;set;} = "Jose";`

+> So if automatic properties are practically identical to fields, why should I use them?
+You should use automatic
+> properties as they enable extensibility of your program.
+Without modify the identifier of the property, you can
+> change its internal behavior.
+Thing you cannot do with a field.

 ### Object Initializers for fields and properties
 Object Initializers provide an alternative to optional arguments (default arguments) and named arguments.
 With Object initialization